Kometa-Team/Kometa/docs/home/guides/unraid.md

 ## Basic Installation

 1. Head to the `Apps` tab of unRAID (Community Applications), and search `plex-meta-manager` in the upper right search box.
-No results will show, because plex-meta-manager has not been added to community applications yet.
-No need to fear, however, because the pre-built docker container is on docker hub.
+There will be a couple of results shown, but you should ignore them ([Why?](alternative-docker.md)) and use the official image, which is on DockerHub.
 Click `Click Here To Get More Results From DockerHub`.

 2. Click the download icon on the `plex meta manager` container by `meisnate12`.